 The Great Kiwi Car Debate (GKCD)

 SADD has teamed up with Caltex to create the Great Kiwi Car Debate!
+An awesome activity to do if your SADD committee is looking for a way to engage with people in your community.

 The goal is to get people talking about driving attitudes and behaviours.
 You can do this by connecting with a Caltex station and distributing conversation cards to their customers.
 This is also a great resource to hand out at school.